 It depends on the species.

-M. genitalium is the only one of the Mollicutes recognized as an STI by the CDC.
-In men it can cause non-gonococcal urethritis (NGU) - basically painful infection of the urethra.
-Most cases of NGU are caused by other STIs like Chlamydia or trichomoniasis, but 15-20% of cases in men are caused by M. genitalium.
+Mycoplasma genitalium is the only type of Mollicutes that the CDC recognizes as a sexually transmitted infection.
+In men, it can cause non-gonococcal urethritis (NGU), a painful infection of the urethra.
+While most cases of NGU are caused by other STIs like Chlamydia or trichomoniasis, 15-20% of cases in men are attributed to Mycoplasma genitalium.

 It is uncommon for women to get NGU, therefore it is not considered an STI in women.
-However, M. genitalium can cause other problems in people with vaginas.
+However, Mycoplasma genitalium can cause other problems in people with vaginas.

-A meta-analysis of studies done in women found that the presence of M. genitalium is associated with cervicitis, pelvic inflammatory disease (PID), and preterm birth
+A meta-analysis of studies done in women found that the presence of Mycoplasma genitalium is associated with cervicitis, pelvic inflammatory disease (PID), and preterm birth.

 We know that reading those words together may feel daunting, but it’s not meant to scare you.
-M. genitalium is fairly rare: only 0-5% of women have it
+Mycoplasma genitalium is fairly rare: only 0-5% of women have it.

 Should I be worried about Mycoplasma girerdii and other species?